milojezek/milojezek/README.md

 # 👋 Hey, I'm Milo

 I'm a digital craftsman (software developer) based in Prague.
 So far, I've worked mainly on a full-stack JS/TS web app and a headless WP website with Vue.js from scratch.
-In my free time, I'm slowly learning the secrets of backend development, which is the area I want to focus on.
+In my free time, I'm learning the secrets of backend development, which is the area I want to focus on.
 Among other things, I'm active within [Junior Guru](https://junior.guru/), a Czechoslovak developer community.
 When AFK, I travel, play volleyball and learn foreign languages.

 ## 🛠️ Skills & Tech Stack
 - 🌐 Programming Languages: JavaScript, TypeScript, Python